Skip to content

 Group Sanctions Policy Statement

-FAB Group Sanctions Policy defines key principles, which all FAB Group affiliates must comply with, including:
+The Policy defines the minimum standards that all Group entities must comply with, including:

-• Prohibiting business activity which includes on-boarding or continuing customer relationships or providing products or services or facilitating transactions that FAB believes may violate applicable sanctions or FAB’s Group Sanctions Policy.
-This includes prohibitions on business activity with individuals or entities named in a sanctions list or activity, directly or indirectly, involving countries or territories subject to comprehensive sanctions.
-These countries include Cuba, Iran, North Korea, Syria, and the Crimea region of Ukraine.
+• Prohibiting business activity that includes on-boarding or continuing customer relationships or providing products or services or facilitating transactions that FAB believes violate applicable sanctions laws or the Policy.
+This includes, as a matter of policy, prohibitions on business activity with individuals or entities named in a sanctions list screened by FAB or activity, directly or indirectly, involving countries or territories subject to comprehensive sanctions.
+These countries or territories currently include Cuba, Iran, North Korea, Syria, and the regions of Crimea, Donetsk and Luhansk of Ukraine;

-• Blocking or rejecting transactions where FAB is required to do so under applicable sanctions laws or FAB Group Sanctions Policy.
+• Blocking or rejecting transactions where FAB is required to do so under applicable sanctions laws; and

-• Reporting of Sanctions breaches to the relevant Regulatory Authorities.
+• Reporting of sanctions breaches to the relevant authorities.

 Chevron Down Alt